huizebruin/s0tool/README.md

 ### Option 1: Purchase Pre-Built

-**[Order from Huizebruin Shop](https://www.huizebruin.nl/shop)** 🚚 Currently shipping to: multiple country's so check it out on our shop
+**[Order from Huizebruin Shop](https://www.huizebruin.nl/shop)** 🚚 Currently shipping to: multiple countries so check it out on our shop

 ### Option 2: DIY Build